 CIMT: Ninth Cir held that 496 includes intent to temporarily deprive the owner, which is not a CIMT.
 Under subsequent Supreme Court precedent, 496 should not be held divisible; thus no conviction is a CIMT.2The Ninth Circuit held that the minimum conduct to commit §§ 496 or 496a involves intent to temporarily deprive the owner, which is not a CIMT.
 Castillo-Cruz v.
 Holder, 581 F.3d 1154 (9th Cir.
 2009) (Pen C § 496(a)); Alvarez-Reynaga v.
 Holder, 596 F.3d 534 (9th Cir.
 2010) (Pen C § 496d(a)).

 While those cases held that the statutes were divisible between temporary and permanent taking, the Supreme Court has clarified that the statutes are not divisible, so that the minimum conduct is the sole basis for evaluating the statute.
 Under the categorical approach, an offense must be evaluated solely according to the minimum conduct required for guilt, which here is a temporary taking.
 The only exception is if the statute is “truly” divisible.
 A statute is not divisible unless, at a minimum, it is phrased in the alternative.
 To meet this requirement, Pen C § 496 would have to be phrased in the alternative, to prohibit intent to deprive “temporarily or permanently.”
 Because 496 is not phrased in the alternative in this manner, it is not divisible.
 Because § 496 is both overbroad and indivisible compared to the CIMT generic definition, no conviction can be held a CIMT.
-See n.
-4 above for more on the categorical approach.
+(See Categorical Approach Advisory for more information.)
 However, to make sure there are no misunderstandings, best practice is to plead specifically to intent to temporarily deprive the owner.
 However, for extra protection in case officials do not know the law, plead specifically to intent to deprive temporarily, if that is possible.